 Deep learning based approaches have recently made great strides in automating some types of medical image analysis.
 Despite some hype about deep learning algorithms replacing radiologists, it is most likely that deep learning algorithms will become sophisticated tools for radiologists, assisting and complementing their expertise.
 AI based approaches may assist by improving workflow efficiency, providing confirmation, or remaining alert for unusual circumstances which may escape the radiologist’s attention.

 The aorta is the largest artery in the body.
 It connects to the left ventricle, loops over the heart, and then descends roughly vertically to the pelvis, where it splits into the two iliac arteries.
 Freshly oxygenated blood from the lungs is pumped through it with each heartbeat.
 Aneurysms, swellings which indicate a weakening of the vessel walls of the aorta, occur with moderate frequency as people age.
 So long as the aneurysm remains intact, symptoms, if any, are usually minor.
-However, rupture of an aortic aneurysm can lead to massive internal bleeding and is frequently fatal.
+However, rupture of an abdominal aortic aneurysm (AAA) can lead to massive internal bleeding and is frequently fatal.

 There are a range of treatment options if the aneurysm is noticed before it ruptures.
 However, as the symptoms are minimal, it is frequently detected only incidentally, when an examination is being done for some other reason.
 Thus when a radiologist reads a scan covering the aorta, they should report the presence of any aneurysm.
 However, the literature shows that these are often missed.
 Together with the researchers at the Massachusetts General Hospital (MGH) Center for Clinical Data Science (CCDS), we see an opportunity for an AI based approach to provide a “second set of eyes” to assist radiologists in incidentally detecting this condition.

-The most likely scan type which would permit incidentally finding an aortic aneurysm is a CT (computed tomography) scan.
+The most likely scan type which would permit incidentally finding an abdominal aortic aneurysm is a CT (computed tomography) scan.
 A CT scanner works by rotating an X-ray source around the patient, projecting a beam of X-rays through them at different angles.
 The set of projections can be mathematically combined to form a 3D image of the body.
 To enhance the contrast of the blood vessels, a contrast agent may be injected into the bloodstream.
 The blood vessels will absorb more x-rays, and appear brighter, when the contrast is present.
-While the presence of contrast will definitely make an aortic aneurysm easier to detect, to be effective our approach should work with or without contrast.
+While the presence of contrast will definitely make an abdominal aortic aneurysm easier to detect, to be effective our approach should work with or without contrast.

 The patient is usually scanned lying down on a motorized platform, which moves them through the rotating ring containing the x-ray source.
 The resulting CT scan is usually structured as a series of slices perpendicular to the head to foot axis of the patient.
 These slices may be spaced closer together or further apart depending on the scan parameters.
-To be practical, a method for detecting aortic aneurysms must work with a variety of slice spacings.
+To be practical, a method for detecting abdominal aortic aneurysms must work with a variety of slice spacings.
 While there are a number of additional variables that can change the imaging process, contrast agent and slice spacing are the two most important variables the method must contend with.